Turkey: Hundreds injured after plane skids off runway, splits into three | DW | 05.02.2020

 In January, all flights were suspended fom Sabiha Gokcen airport after a Pegasus plane skidded off the runway because of bad weather.
 The plane, which had arrived from Sharjah, was carrying 164 passengers, all of whom were safely evacuated.

-In 2018, another Pegasus-flown Boeing 737 slid off the runway at Trabzon airport and ended hanging off a cliff just several meters from the Black Sea.
+In 2018, another Pegasus-flown Boeing 737 slid off the runway at Trabzon airport and ended hanging off a cliff just several meters from the Black Sea (below picture gallery).

 Every evening, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.